ubco-W2022T2-data301/project-group46/final_report_group46.md

 My findings show that drama is a popular genre across all platforms except for Disney+, where family and animation are the most popular.
 Additionally, the least popular genres differ across platforms.
 I also found that each director and actor has their preferred genre, which could explain why they are more likely to appear in shows of specific genres.
 Interestingly, few directors or actors have participated in more than 20 shows, except on Amazon Prime.

 Overall, this project provides insight into the dominant genres on various streaming platforms, as well as the preferences of directors and actors when it comes to genres.
 These findings could be useful for me and others interested in producing content for these platforms or for individuals interested in exploring specific genres.

+Alex:

+[Here](./analysis/analysis_alex.ipynb) is a link to the rest of my python code.
+This has some extra visualiztions, along with the opther questions and their respective graphics.

+Overall, streaming services favor newer features versus older ones, while TV shows tend to be released later in the fall, compared to movies.
+There aren't any noticeable trends for specific genres over the years this dataset was recorded.
+This project allowed me to approach data analysis in my own way.
+I was able to test various visuals and coding strategies on my own, compared to the forced nature of the labs.